Ichi the Witch: World-Hater and the Seven Stars

 A temperamental human-hater "Octobomb" Majik who can manipulate ocean currents and has the appearance of a giant, anthropomorphic octopus.
 He is responsible for sinking more than 300 ships, killing many humans who crosses the ocean he's residing.
-He enjoys playing with Chrono, who is the only one strong enough to withstand his attacks, one-sidedly considering him as his best friend.
+He enjoys playing with Chrono, who is the only one strong enough to withstand his attacks.
 After he learned that Chrono bears a child with a human woman and got weaker as the result, he decides to kill the unborn child so he can continue to play with him.
+Following Chrono's death, Kizashi felt guilty and let Desscaras acquired him.
 He is one of the Seven Stars in service to the World-Hater, and his trial requires the witch to kill him repeatedly until the number on his chest is reduced to 0.
+He has the ability to split off seven "brother" legs, each of which has a specialty: Speedy, Muscles, Gloomy, Stretch, Teeny, Chonk, and Puu.